 The Cartilage Repair Center is an internationally recognized center for biological repair methods for patients with cartilage damage and early-stage arthritis.
-The Center is affiliated with Brigham and Women's Hospital and Harvard Medical School, where both Drs.
-Minas and Gomoll have academic appointments.
+The Center is affiliated with the Paley Orthopedic & Spine Institute and St. Mary's Medical Center.
+Dr. Minas also currently serves as Professor Emeritus of Orthopedic Surgery at Harvard Medical School.
 Our vision is to use innovative treatment methods for restoring damaged cartilage, with the goal of preventing the onset or progression of osteoarthritis and returning patients to the highest level of function possible.
 Being at the forefront of biological and tissue engineering advancements, we are able to offer our patients the most advanced treatment options.

 Our tertiary referral center is an integrated team of musculoskeletal experts devoted to quality patient care.
 Through this collaborative effort, our team is able to provide cutting edge technology and services to maximize patient outcomes.
 Through the Center's vast experience in diagnosing and treating musculoskeletal conditions, a more thorough understanding of matching techniques to individual conditions and appropriate patient follow-up has been firmly established.